Hanoi City is the capital of the amazing country of Vietnam

 Hanoi City is an interesting city, plenty of historical attractions are advisable to visit.
 However, I would suggest 3-4 days will be enough, unless you feel like you wanted to be more like a local, then a week would be great.

-Nevertheless, it all depends how much you wanted to see, how much visa validity you have and your budget.
-Plan your trip ahead to at least have some guidelines and maybe able to save some pennies.
-In my experience, changes of plans adds some thrill with your trip, so don’t fix your itinerary tightly if you’re up for some extra adventures.
+Nevertheless, it all depends on how much you wanted to see, how much visa validity you have and your budget.
+Plan your trip ahead to at least have some guidelines and may be able to save some pennies.
+In my experience, changes of plans add some thrill with your trip, so don’t fix your itinerary tightly if you’re up for some extra adventures.

 WHERE TO STAY

-I will suggest to stay at See you at Lily’s.
+I will suggest staying at See you at Lily’s.
 I stayed there for 4 days, and my experience was amazing.
-Located at the heart of Old Quarter, close to most of the attractions.
+Located at the heart of the Old Quarter, close to most of the attractions.
 This hostel is very accommodating; from the staffs, guests and owners.
 I easily met fellow backpackers and even made friends.